 Startups are becoming very popular in India.
 In order to develop Indian economy and attract talented entrepreneurs, the Government of India, under the leadership of PM Narendra Modi, has started and promoted Startup India initiative to recognize and promote startups.

 You have to follow all the normal procedures for registration of any business like obtaining the certificate of Incorporation/Partnership registration, PAN, and other required compliances.

 Then the business must be registered as a startup.
 The entire process is simple and online.
 All you need to do is log on to the Startup India website and fill up the form with details of your business and upload certain documents.

 A letter of recommendation must be submitted along with the registration form.
 Any of the following will be valid-

-(i) A recommendation (regarding innovative nature of business) from an Incubator established in a post-graduate college in India ,in a format specified by Department of Industrial Policy and Promotion (DIPP); OR
+(i) A recommendation (regarding innovative nature of business) from an Incubator established in a post-graduate college in India , in a format specified by the Department of Industrial Policy and Promotion (DIPP); OR

-(iii) A letter of recommendation (regarding innovative nature of business), from an Incubator recognized by Government of India in DIPP specified format; OR
+(iii) A letter of recommendation (regarding innovative nature of business), from an Incubator, recognized by the Government of India in DIPP specified format; OR

 (v) A letter of funding by Government of India or any State Government as part of any specified scheme to promote innovation; OR

 (vi) A patent filed and published in the Journal by the Indian Patent Office in areas affiliated with the nature of the business being promoted.